status-im/docs.status.im/content/tutorials.md

 });
 ```

-### Can I send a message asynchrounously after a request has been sent?
+### Can I send a message asynchronously after a request has been sent?

 Use the latest nightlies and `status.sendMessage` will now be available.